 Synthetic opioid deaths increased in 16 states.
 New York was hit hardest, with a 135.7% increase from 2014 to 2015.
 Nearby Connecticut saw a 125.9% increase, and Illinois had a 120% increase in deaths from synthetic opioids.

 One of the contributing factors—and one of the reasons opiates are so dangerous—is synthetic fentanyl.
 All it takes is a dose of fentanyl the size of three grains of sand to kill.
 The picture below, graciously supplied by Paige Sutherland of the New Hampshire Public Radio.
 It shows fentanyl, carfentanil, and heroin vials and the amount required of each to kill someone.

 Much of this was hidden in the dark until Prince died from what many now call a “kill pill.”
 Kill pills are often disguised and passed off as typical opioid painkillers such as Oxycontin, but they are anything but typical.
 As if Oxycontin isn’t bad enough, the kill pills are laced with fentanyl or carfentanil, a combination almost sure to cause problems; often—as was the case with Prince—more than problems; it caused death.

 Prince was famous and wealthy, but that didn’t stop fentanyl from destroying his life—from taking his life.

 There Is Good News

 What is the good news?
 Despite the hard facts that opioids/or opiates are so dangerous, if the problem is recognized early enough, help is available.
-At Into Action Recovery Centers, we are experienced at dealing with problems.
+At Into Action Recovery Centers, we are experienced at treating opioid abuse and dealing with problems.
 We have a competent and medically-trained staff ready to help with whatever you or your loved one need.